software-mansion/scarb/website/docs/extensions/documentation-generation.md

 - The `book.toml` which contains contains settings for describing how to build your book.

 Running `scarb doc --output-format json` will result in a single JSON file inside the target directory with collected documentation inside.

+## Cairo code highlighting using mdBook

+By default, mdBook generated documentation doesn't support Cairo code highlighting.
+To make it work, just replace the generated `book/highlight.js` with [this](https://github.com/software-mansion/scarb/tree/main/extensions/scarb-doc/theme) one.